toggledbits/Sonos-Vera/README.md

   * **NOTE:** if you are upgrading to 2.0 from a prior version, DO NOT SKIP THIS STEP.
 6. Go to *Apps > Develop apps > Test Luup code (Lua)* and enter/run: `luup.reload()`
 7. After Luup finishes reloading, [hard-refresh your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/).
 This is a vital step that cannot be skipped!
-8. You can then go into the "Settings" tab of the Sonos device and use discovery to find your first Sonos media player.
+8. You can then go into the "Settings" tab of the Sonos device and use discovery to find your zone players.
-9. Repeat steps 5-8 for each additional zone player.

 **NOTE:** The correct icon for your new player may not show up in the UI immediately.
 A [hard-refresh of your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) may be required to get it to display.
 If your new players don't show the right icon after a few minutes, reload Luup and do a hard refresh.
+If it hasn't settled down after about five minutes, do another Luup reload and another hard-refresh of your browser.

 ### Installation using AltAppStore (new installs)

 Once published to the AltAppStore, you'll be able to install this plugin on Vera or openLuup from the AltAppStore in the usual way.
 Working on it...

-openLuup users, please note that additional configuration is required to use TTS.
+**openLuup Users:** Please note that additional configuration is required to use TTS.
 Please see "Special TTS Configuration for openLuup" below.

 ## State Variables

 ### urn:micasaverde-com:serviceId:SonosSystem1

-* DebugLogs - "1" when the debug logs are enabled or "0" when disabled
+* DebugLogs - 0 - logs disabled; non-zero, logging bits: 1 - plugin, 2 - UPnP, 4 - TTS (e.g. setting to 5 turns on debug logging for the plugin and TTS)
 * DefaultLanguageTTS - default language for TTS, for example "en" or "en-US"
 * DefaultEngineTTS - default engine for TTS, either "GOOGLE" or "MICROSOFT" or "OSX_TTS_SERVER" or "MARY"
 * DiscoveryPatchInstalled - "1" when the !UPnP discovery patch is installed or "0" when not installed